 But Jonah rose up to flee to Tarshish from the presence of the LORD So he went down to Joppa, found a ship which was going to Tarshish, paid the fare and went down into it to go with them to Tarshish from the presence of the LORD.Jonah 1:3(NASB)

-Jonah was chosen by God to be a missionary to the gentiles.
-Unlike the majority of Israelite prophets, who called the nation to repentance and proclaimed God's great love and faithfulness towards His chosen people, Jonah's message was a warning to pagan gentiles, to turn from their false gods and trust in the true God of heaven and earth..
-Who demonstrates His great heart of compassion, mercy and grace for ALL people.
+Jonah was chosen by God to be a missionary to the Gentiles.
+Unlike the majority of Israelite prophets who called the nation to repentance and proclaimed God's great love and faithfulness towards His chosen people, Jonah's message was a warning to pagan Gentiles to turn from their false gods and trust in the true God of heaven and earth Who demonstrates His great heart of compassion, mercy, and grace, for ALL people.

 Jonah was a prophet who came from Galilee and lived in a town near Nazareth, the hometown of Christ's childhood.
-We do not know how or when the word of the Lord came to Jonah, but he was called by God and commissioned to rise up and go to the great city of Nineveh, and preach against its ungodly behaviour, for their wickedness of the city had come up before the Lord.
+We do not know how or when the Word of the Lord came to Jonah, but he was called by God and commissioned to rise up and go to the great city of Nineveh and preach against its ungodly behaviour, for their wickedness of the city had come up before the Lord.

 Nineveh was the most highly populated city of antiquity which indulged in luxuries and boasted of its fine architecture.
 The inhabitants of Nineveh were pagan worshippers of lifeless idols and false deities.
-He did not like his assignment, and so "Jonah rose up to flee to Tarshish from the presence of the Lord.
+He did not like his assignment and so: "Jonah rose up to flee to Tarshish from the presence of the Lord."

 We discover later in the book, that Jonah objected to the Lord's demonstration of mercy and grace towards the Gentiles.
-He did not approve of God's mercy being extended towards these pagans, and so he decided to run away.
-"Jonah went down to Joppa and found a ship which was going to Tarshish.
-He paid his fare and went down into the vessel with the rest of the crew - away from the presence of the Lord"
+He did not approve of God's mercy being extended towards these pagans and so he decided to run away: "Jonah went down to Joppa and found a ship which was going to Tarshish.
+He paid his fare and went down into the vessel with the rest of the crew, away from the presence of the Lord."

-Jonah is the only person in the Old Testament that refused to obey God's word and attempted to run away from His God-ordained mission.
+Jonah is the only person in the Old Testament that refused to obey God's Word and attempted to run away from His God-ordained mission.
 Indeed, he ran in the opposite direction.
-Instead of going to Nineveh in the east, he boarded a ship, bound for faraway ports in the west.
+Instead of going to Nineveh in the east, he boarded a ship bound for faraway ports in the west.
 Jonah ran away to escape God's call on his life.
-Whether he pretended not to hear God's instruction, deluded himself that the ship he boarded was God's provision to use him elsewhere or whether he displayed open rebellion against the word of the Lord, Jonah disobeyed his God and in so doing He sinned.
+Whether he pretended not to hear God's instruction, deluded himself that the ship he boarded was God's provision to use him elsewhere, or whether he displayed open rebellion against the Word of the Lord, Jonah disobeyed his God and, in so doing, he sinned.

-Although the story of Jonah is a peep into one prophet's commission, which demonstrates God's grace and mercy towards all people and that His sovereign purpose will always come to completion, it also contains many lessons for Christians today.
+Although the story of Jonah is a peep into one prophet's commission which demonstrates God's grace and mercy towards all people, and that His sovereign purpose will always come to completion, it also contains many lessons for Christians today.

-The story of the prophet who tried to flee from God may give us an interesting glance into the history of one of the oldest cities of antiquity, but it should also cause us to consider if we are ready and willing to hear and obey God's call on our life... or if, like Jonah, we try to manipulate the clear teaching of Scripture to fit in with our own preferred plans and purposes.
-May we always be ready and willing to say..
-Thy will, not mine be done.
+The story of the prophet who tried to flee from God may give us an interesting glance into the history of one of the oldest cities of antiquity, but it should also cause us to consider our own position.
+Are we are ready and willing to hear and obey God's call on our life, or are we like Jonah, trying to manipulate the clear teaching of Scripture to fit in with our own preferred plans and purposes.
+May we always be ready and willing to say, "Thy will, not mine be done."